 - be able to complete phone interviews and written forms independently.

 |Older adults will be excluded if they have…

 - certain conditions of the back (i.e. ankylosing spondylitis, rheumatoid arthritis, vertebral compression fractures, carcinoma metastatic to the spine).

 - Lower extremity pain that is greater than their back pain.

 - have a progressive, concurrent condition (i.e. Parkinson’s, multiple sclerosis, etc.).

 - severely limited mobility.

 Prior to entering into the study, each potential participant will be interviewed via phone by a member of the research team to determine whether he/she meets preliminary criteria for inclusion in the study.
 He/she shall be given a detailed description of the study and have all questions answered.

 - Participants will receive a comprehensive physical therapy examination at no cost to them.

-- Results from the physical therapy examination, specifically information regarding physical performance testing that may be used in assessment of fall risk, will be sent to the referring physician.
+- Results from the physical therapy examination, specifically information regarding physical performance testing that may be used in assessment of fall risk, will be sent to the referring primary care practitioner.